CheekyTots/Resume/README.md

 * **Divergence Meter:** Observe the shifting worldlines with a unique, interactive divergence meter.
 * **Dynamic Theme:** Toggle between light and dark modes to suit your experimental environment.
-* **Terminal-like Interface:** Engage with a simulated terminal for personal insights and system statuses.
 * **Real-time API Data:** Fetch and display live weather conditions, philosophical quotes, and even anime recommendations (for those crucial research breaks).
 * **Comprehensive Profile:** Dive into my academic background, professional experience, research endeavors, and creative projects, presented with a futuristic, sci-fi aesthetic.
 * **Interactive Galleries:** Browse through creative project visuals with intuitive navigation controls.